misch2/sphere-egg-drawing-bot/README.md

 y_size = steps_per_revolution * microsteps * y_rotation_degrees/360   # 1600
 ```

 Let's convert this to physical units because that's what GRBL expects.
 It's also a lot easier to specify velocity or acceleration in physical units.
-An average egg may have diameter around 45 mm so we will use this for an approximate conversion:
+An average egg may have diameter around 45 mm so we will use this for an approximate conversion.
+We can also define a few additional constants:

 ```
 diameter_mm = 45
+max_speed_mm_per_s = 50
+max_accel_mm_per_s2 = 20
 ```

 ```